ShubhamChndrvnshi/airdrop-ERC20/README.md

 -- _candidates - This is array of candidates where Tokens are to be airdroppped -- _amount - Array of amount of Tokens that needs be airdropped to candidates

-airDropAqr function will airdrop Tokens to particular account
+airDropTokens function will airdrop Tokens to particular account

-batchAirDropAqr function: As the name suggests, this will airdrop Tokens to array of account
+batchAirDropTokens function: As the name suggests, this will airdrop Tokens to array of account

 airDropToAllEligible function will airdrop Tokens to all account who is eligble for airdrop.
 ```